braksator/webarchiver/README.md

 Now type `node index.js` and let it go to work.

 This module exports all of its functions so you can potentially overwrite some parts of it!
+Some interesting ones are `replacementAllowed` which lets you reject a deduplication match, and `varCode` which can alter the variable name used in the PHP output, `prepend` and `append` to modify the start and end of each file (though altering the php file would probably be better).
+All the functions are parameterized so you can use a subset of the functions with minimal stubbing
-All the functions are parameterized so you can use a subset of the functions with minimal stubbing - if you just want the deduplicator you'll probably want the `fragments` function and look at how it is used by `findDuplicates`.
+- if you just want the deduplicator you'll probably want the `fragments` function and look at how it is used by `findDuplicates`.

 It takes about half a day to do a pass of a gig of data on an average machine, just to ballpark it for you, YMMV.